-Under the heading Who we are, we are happy to share information about our work on water.
+Under the heading Who we are, we are pleased to share information about our work on water.
 We believe it is important to explain who we are as an employer, how our board works, and how things stand with regard to elections.
-The water board elections took place in 2023 and will take place again in 2027.
-We have therefore decided not to include this theme in our review and outlook.
+The water-authority elections took place in 2023 and will take place again in 2027.
+Therefore, we decided not to include this theme in our review and outlook.

-Taxes are an important part of who we are.
-We use tax money to build safe dikes and protect against flooding.
-We ensure sufficient clean water in canals, ditches, lakes, and soil for agriculture, nature, and cities.
-How much tax you pay depends on your situation.
-We provide more information under the heading 'Taxes', and this page also explains why you pay tax : Why tax?
+Water rates are an important part of who we are.
+We use water rates to work on safe dykes and protection against flooding.
+We ensure sufficient and clean water in canals, ditches, lakes, and soil for agriculture, nature, and cities.
+How much you have to pay in water rates is determined by your situation.
+Under the heading water rates, we tell you more and this page also explains why you pay water rates.
+Why water rates

 Read more about it below: